Car Rental in Papua New Guinea (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos and verify you have emergency contact numbers, as road conditions in PNG can be challenging and roadside assistance may be limited outside major centers.
+Before driving off, thoroughly document any existing damage with photos and check that the spare tire, jack, and emergency supplies are present, as road conditions in PNG can be challenging and assistance may be far away.

-Allow extra time for vehicle return and inspection at the airport, and ensure you return with a full tank as refueling fees are typically premium - confirm return procedures in advance as some agencies have specific requirements for after-hours drop-offs.
+Allow extra time for vehicle return and inspection, at the airport, and ensure you return with a full tank as required; keep all fuel receipts and documentation in case of disputes.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners